Diamonds are supposed to be a girl’s best friend, but when I was 21 years old, I only had eyes for my Capital One credit card.

 I started tracking my spending.

 I really had no budgeting skills in college.
 When I had money, I spent it.
 When I didn’t have money, I would put some spending on a credit card and try to abstain from going overboard.
 That was my only strategy.
-My senior year I downloaded Mint and started seeing just how much money was coming in and out.
+In my senior year, I downloaded Mint and started seeing just how much money was coming in and out.
 I started to see what my major and most frequent purchases were.

 Why does this matter?